eduvpn/vpn-portal-artwork/fonts/README.md

 # Web Fonts

+Open Sans is licensed under the Apache 2.0 license by Google.

 To use web fonts we use the `.woff2` format.
 We create them like this, on a modern Fedora installation: